 In this mentioned example, ‘find’ is the subdomain, ‘yourname’ is the primary domain and ‘.com’ is the top-level domain (TLD).
 Any text can be used as a subdomain for your website, but one thing you would want to make sure of is it’s easy to type and remember.

-Another use of a subdomain that is to form an online e-commerce store is very common.
-Usually, firms desire a separate subdomain to handle transactions as a result of e-commerce sites usually needs an additional complicated setup.
+Another use of a subdomain is to form an online e-commerce store is very common.
+Usually, firms desire a separate subdomain to handle transactions as a result of e-commerce sites usually needing an additional complicated setup.

 We have additionally seen firms use subdomains for their mobile websites (m.yoursite.com), location-specific sites (uk.yoursite.com), and making sub-sections of the website.